Meet the FPA Staff

 Digital Exclusive

 Editor’s note: Through 2022, FlexPack VOICE® will feature a short profile on a member of the FPA team based in Annapolis, Maryland.
-Meet the Staff at FPA is a way for you to get to know those you work with in a more personal way.
-Sam Schlaich is FPA counsel, government affairs.
+This is a way for you to get to know those you work with in a more personal way.
+Gigi Deere is FPA’s director of membership and meetings.

 FlexPack VOICE®: Tell us a little bit about yourself.

-FPV: Talk a little bit about your duties with FPA.
-What do you like best, and what are some of the challenges going forward?
+FPV: Describe your duties with FPA.
+What do you like best and what are some of the challenges going forward?

 FPV: Anything that you would like to say about your family?